shenwei356/taxonkit/doc/docs/usage.md

 Output format can contains some escape charactors like "\t".

-This command appends reformated lineage to the input line, along with an extra flag-column to indicate the reliability of the result.
+This command appends reformated lineage to the input line.

-Note that lots of taxids share same taxon name like "diastema" and "solieria".
-This command does not consider the context for a given taxon name, which may bring potential bug.
-If the reformating is reliable, the value of flag column is "OK", otherwise it list the taxon names which may cause error.

 The corresponding taxids of reformated lineage can be provided as another column by flag "-t/--show-lineage-taxids".